 How Do Companies Conduct Predictive Analysis?

-Data collection & preparation
+Data prep & profiling

-Analyze the data
+Model the company’s data

 What is Predictive Analytics Modeling’s Impact on a Business?